 Today's topic is the projective space.
-Higher dimensional affine varieties $A \subset \mathbb{A}^n(\mathbb{C})$ are never compact in the euclidean topology. $\mathbb{P}^n(\mathbb{C})$ is a compactification.
+Higher-dimensional affine varieties $A \subset \mathbb{A}^n(\mathbb{C})$ are never compact in the euclidean topology. $\mathbb{P}^n(\mathbb{C})$ is a compactification.

-1. Pn.
+- 1. Pn

-- 2. Graded rings and the homogeneous coordinate ring of projective varieties - 3.
-The projective closure
+- 2. Graded rings and the homogeneous coordinate ring of projective varieties

+- 3. The projective closure

 For affine zero-dimensional algebraic sets the number of solutions is a numerical invariant.
-Introducing projective algebraic sets will allow to generalise the number of points on one side and the degree of a hypersurface defined as the degree of the defining equation into a concept of a degree for arbitrary algebraic sets.
-This will the topic of the first lecture in the new year.
+Introducing projective algebraic sets will allow us to generalise the number of points on one side and the degree of a hypersurface defined as the degree of the defining equation into a concept of a degree for arbitrary algebraic sets.